 Over the years, I’ve enjoyed exploring different cuisines.
 I own many ethnic cookbooks and subscribe to numerous cooking blogs.
 What studying different techniques and ingredients has taught me is to be creative and fearless—to take chances.
 It’s freeing to have the confidence to create your own dishes because you realize that you have learned so much from a lifetime of study.
 My favorite way of cooking is to use lots of herbs and spices.
 Lately, I’ve been on an Italian kick which means using a lot of Italian seasoning, garlic, and basil.

 Children love cooking with their mom or dad—whoever is the chef in the family.
 Just as I learned at an early age, I also taught all of my children, and to this day they are all wonderful—if different—kinds of cooks.
-My son, Brian, who lives in Idaho, ishis family’s main chef.
+My son, Brian, who lives in Idaho, is his family’s main chef.
 He has three sons.
-Frey, who is fourteen, has also caught the cooking bug.
-When my husband and I visited them recently, Frey made a few of the meals and did an excellent job.
-I was amazed watching him wield a knife to cut up assorted vegetables to make a Thai inspired skillet meal.
-He even made a coconut/peanut sauce to go with the vegetables and tofu.
-It was delicious!
-I expect great things from him in the future.
+The twins Ash and Frey, who are sixteen, have also caught the cooking bug.
+When my husband and I visited them recently, they both took turns helping me put a meal together.
+I let them take a major role in the preparation and just supervised them.
+I was amazed watching each of them wield a knife and put their own creative spin on a recipe.
+I expect great things from them in the future.

 While Brian excels at simple, mostly one-pot meals, my son Chris, who lives in California, is the gourmet chef in the family.
 Because he lives in the San Francisco Bay area and has a myriad of vegan restaurants to choose from, his tastes lean more to the exotic.
 Often when he cooks at home, he likes to make sophisticated recipes like crêpes with homemade hazelnut butter, vegan cream fillings, all topped with strawberries and drizzled chocolate.
 He also created a vegan Pad Thai that is as good as any dish I’ve eaten in a restaurant.